gd-jackstraw/MCIT-Capstone/README.md

  This may be more permissions than required.
 A review of permissions granted may be in order to minimize excess permissions.

+Once the service account role bindings are added, the code can be deployed via HCP, formerly Terraform Cloud.